 Effect of compost on yield and yield components:

-The effect of compost on number of rows/ears is presented in Table 4.
-Results in Table 4 showed clearly that no big differences in mean values of number of rows /ears between the two growing seasons.
+The effect of compost on the number of rows/ears is presented in Table 4.
+Results in Table 4 showed clearly that no big differences in mean values of the number of rows /ears between the two growing seasons.
 This was true since this trait is under genetic control and less affected by environmental conditions.
-However, applying 5 tons/fad of compost had no significant effect on number of rows/ears in both growing seasons.
+However, applying 5 tons/fad of compost had no significant effect on the number of rows/ears in both growing seasons.
 The present results agree with those obtained by Kihara et al., (2020), who found that FYM application did not significantly affect this trait.
-On the other hand, El-Mekser (2004) reported significant increases in the number of rows/ear due to the application of farmyard manure and/or BM-Bokashi.
+On the other hand, El-Mekser (2004) reported significant increases in the number of rows/ears due to the application of farmyard manure and/or BM-Bokashi.

-Results in Table 4 show that number of ears/100 plants was not significantly affected by applying either wheat or maize compost in two growing seasons.
-Generally, the obtained results indicate that adding maize compost decreased number of ears/100 plants as compared with the check treatments without compost (74.6 vs 75.4 and 94.1 vs 95.3 ears/100 plants, in first and second growing seasons, respectively).
+Results in Table 4 show that the number of ears/100 plants was not significantly affected by applying either wheat or maize compost in two growing seasons.
+Generally, the obtained results indicate that adding maize compost decreased the number of ears/100 plants as compared with the check treatments without compost (74.6 vs 75.4 and 94.1 vs 95.3 ears/100 plants, in the first and second growing seasons, respectively).
 The obtained results were in good agreement with those obtained by Mucheru-Muna et al., (2017), who reported that application of FYM up to 30 m3/fad had no significant effect in both growing seasons.

 Results in Table 4 indicate that the grand mean grain yield value in the second growing season was greater than that of the first growing season (19.34 vs 10.96 ard/fad).
 This may be due to the high soil fertility (Table 1) in the experimental site and suitable climatic conditions in the second growing season as compared to the first one.
 The obtained results clearly show that the effect of compost on maize grain yield was significant in both growing seasons.
 Compared to the check treatment (zero treatment), applying wheat compost or maize compost substantially increased grain yield by 4.34 and 12.92% in the first growing season and by 8.04 and 9.19% in the second growing season, respectively.
-It is worth noting that maize compost had an enormous effect on grain yield compared to that of wheat compost, since it produced more grain yield per fad in both growing seasons (11.71 vs 10.82 ard/fad and 19.97 vs 19.76 ard/fad, in first and second growing seasons, respectively.
+It is worth noting that maize compost had an enormous effect on grain yield compared to that of wheat compost since it produced more grain yield per fad in both growing seasons (11.71 vs 10.82 ard/fad and 19.97 vs 19.76 ard/fad, in the first and second growing seasons, respectively.
 The present results showed clearly the positive effect of compost on grain yield due to its high contents of nutritive elements and due to the role of micro-organisms in breaking down the organic matter and releasing complex compounds such as amino acids available for plant use and consequently increased the efficiency of organic matter for crop production.
 Similar results were obtained by El-Mekser (2004) who found that grain yield was increased with the increase in application of FYM, biogas manure, EM-Bokashi and compost.

 Table 4.
 Effect of compost on the number of rows/ears, number of ears/100 plants, and grain yield (ard/fad) in two growing seasons.